mayowa-id/chat-app-backend-on-vertx-and-java/README.md

-# Yappity Chat App on Vertx and Java
+# Yappity Chat App Backend on Vertx and Java

 A high-performance, real-time chat backend built using the [Eclipse Vert.x](https://vertx.io/) toolkit with WebSocket support, JWT authentication, MongoDB for message persistence, Redis for pub/sub and session handling, and RESTful endpoints for chat history and user management.